 Hormone Therapy for Menopause

-Hormone therapy can relieve moderate to severe symptoms of menopause such as hot flashes, night sweats, and vaginal dryness.
+Hormone therapy can relieve moderate to severe symptoms of menopause such as hot flashes, night sweats, and vaginal dryness, and, for some women, to prevent or treat osteoporosis Prevention Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more .
 However, hormone therapy may increase the risk of developing certain serious disorders.

-Hormone therapy improves quality of life for many women by relieving their symptoms, but it does not improve quality of life if women do not have symptoms.
-Thus, hormone therapy is not routinely given to postmenopausal women.
+Hormone therapy for menopause improves quality of life for many women by relieving their symptoms.
+However, if a woman does not have menopausal symptoms, hormone therapy is not recommended because it does not improve overall quality of life.
 Whether to take hormone therapy is a decision that must be made by a woman and her doctor based on the woman’s individual situation.
-Women should ask their doctor about the risks and benefits of hormone therapy before they start taking the drugs.
+Women should ask their doctor about the risks and benefits of hormone therapy before they start taking the medications.

 For many women, risks outweigh potential benefits, so this therapy is not recommended.
 However, for some women, depending on their medical conditions and risk factors, potential benefits may outweigh risks.